-My interest in teaching began when I was sixteen, helping out at my hometown studio in Solano County.
-I enjoyed watching my students progress and being a part of their journey, specifically watching them develop motor skills that gave them confidence in other areas of their life.
-I did not know that I would continue to teach for the next twelve years.
+My interest in teaching began when I was sixteen, working at my hometown studio in Solano County, California.
+I enjoyed watching my students progress as a part of their journey, specifically watching them develop motor skills that gave them confidence in other areas of their lives.
+I did not know I would continue teaching for the next twelve years.
 Over time, my reasons for teaching changed as I matured and grew into adulthood.
-The impact I desired to make was much larger than aiding students through their physical goals.
+The impact I desired to make was much more significant than aiding students through their physical goals.
 I realized that as an educator, I have the privilege of mentoring the next generation of leaders and artmakers.
-My growth as an educator is contingent on my communication with my students and campus community, and my openness to evolving.
+My growth as an educator is contingent on my communication with students, the campus community, and my openness to evolve.

-My goal as an educator is to cultivate a communal space where students can understand who they are as intellectuals, artists, and community members.
-I believe students thrive in environments where process is centered over product.
-I’m interested in how my students arrive at their conclusions and how they communicate their ideas with their peers.
-I’ve found incorporating activities such as brainwriting and concept mapping useful in fostering student connectedness.
-Students are able to individually formulate their ideas while also developing interpersonal skills.
+As an educator, I aim to cultivate a communal space where students can learn who they are as intellectuals, artists, and community members.
+Students thrive in environments where process is centered over product.
+I’m interested in how my students arrive at their conclusions and communicate their ideas with peers.
+I’ve found that incorporating activities such as brainwriting and concept mapping are useful in fostering student connectedness.
+They can formulate their ideas while also developing interpersonal skills.
 I believe there are numerous entry points to creating art, and I cherish the ability to experiment and play.
-It is often our shared experiences that influence how we enter our creative union.
-I find joy in cultivating community as a way of expanding my teaching practice.
+Our shared experiences often influence how we enter our creative union.
+I find joy in cultivating community to expand my teaching practice.

-My courses synthesize self-reflection and group analysis work as a way to invoke critical inquiry and cross-cultural perspectives in the classroom.
+My courses synthesize self-reflection and group analysis work to invoke critical inquiry and cross-cultural perspectives in the classroom.
 At the beginning of each course, I have students create a visual chart where they map out their inspirations, values, and goals before we dive into theories.
-This assignment works as a means of opening discussion about the intersections of our identities and what we, as individuals, offer to the classroom community.
-It also guides the students and me when examining course topics.
-I call students to look back at their charts when they find themselves challenged by a topic or course conversation to see where their ideas may stem from.
+This assignment helps to create discussions about the intersections of our identities and what we, as individuals, offer to the classroom community.
+It also guides us when examining course topics.
+I call students to look back at their charts when challenged by a topic or course conversation to see where their ideas may stem from.

 My classroom works as a flexible power system by affirming liberation and collaboration.
 Democracy appears in my classes in the form of decision-making.
 Every student plays a vital role in the progression of class content.
 This requires a level of accountability and responsibility from my students.
 It also requires us to be intuitive.
 Naturally, there is a sense of awareness of how our mind-body shows up in certain spaces.
-We are mindful, as a class community, of our influence on how others experience the course.
-This approach to learning supports authentic participation.
-Authenticity to me feels like being unbound by limitations.
-Those limitations can show up in the assumption of how I want students to respond in class and how I perceive student feedback.
-I am aware that these processes require a sense of vulnerability, and I am constantly reflecting on how to replicate the transparency I request.
+As a class community, we are mindful of our influence on how others experience the course.
+This approach to learning supports authentic participation, where students feel unbound by limitations.
+I know these processes require a sense of vulnerability, and I am constantly reflecting on how to replicate the transparency I request.
 This requires me to be adaptable to students’ needs.
-I appreciate the exchange between myself and the students.
 Our exchanges not only lead to trust in each other but also trust in the subject.

 My students challenge me to be a dissident intellectual and an advocate of culturally relevant pedagogy in the field of dance.
-As a result, I’ve made a commitment to being culturally responsive in how I interact with students and the world around me.
+As a result, I’ve committed to being culturally responsive in how I interact with students and the world around me.
 Much of my knowledge comes from discussions and viewings outside of institutional work.
 Going to an art gallery, watching a live performance, or finding solitude in nature all inform my approach to teaching.
-I also make sure to stay connected to changes within the field by participating in fellowships and attending workshops, film screenings, and choreography festivals.
-My goal is to continue to foster critically engaged artists by promoting community-centered learning, cultural-historical examples, and artistic autonomy.
+I also stay connected to changes within the field by participating in fellowships and attending workshops, film screenings, and choreography festivals.
+I aim to continue fostering critically engaged artists by promoting community-centered learning, cultural-historical examples, and artistic autonomy.